US-led coalition’s aircraft violate Syrian airspace eight times in past day

-MOSCOW, April 26. /TASS/.
-The US-led coalition’s aircraft violated Syria’s airspace eight times during the past day, Yury Popov, deputy chief of the Russian Center for Reconciliation of the Opposing Parties in Syria (a division of the Russian Defense Ministry), said on Friday.
+MOSCOW, April 28. /TASS/.
+The US-led coalition’s aircraft violated Syria’s airspace in the al-Tanf area eight times during the past day, Yury Popov, deputy chief of the Russian Center for Reconciliation of the Opposing Parties in Syria (a division of the Russian defense ministry), said on Sunday.

 "Aircraft of the so-called international anti-terrorist coalition led by the United States continues to create dangerous situation that may cause air accident or incidents and escalate the situation in Syria’s airspace," he said.
 "Four pairs of the coalition’s F-15 violated Syria’s airspace in the al-Tanf area, across which international air routes run, eight times during the day."